aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 The CLI has also generated a validation report for each teste example, in the case of the positive example, the report is located at `rules/example1/positive1.oas.yaml.report.jsonld`.
-The `conforms` property marks if the input data was compliant with the tested rule-set.
+The `conforms` property marks if the input data was compliant with the tested Ruleset.

 File: *.examples/rules/example1/positive1.oas.yaml.report.jsonld*
 ```json